March 28 and 29 Re-Enactment –

 (Commemoration of: January 19-20, 1781 “OCCUPATION OF PORTSMOUTH”)

 - Occupation/Formation-Army/Navy.
 Arnold gives orders to army.
 Post guard, Oath Giver and Arnold’s Command Tent/Table.

 - Council of War: Unit Commanders & Event Coordinators; overview of camp

 Period Vignette: Press Gang altercation between sailors and civilians.

-Sailors approach civilian, interrogate him, try to press him, he resists, draws crowd, sailors exit, crowd follows with intensity, RN officer threatens crowd and orders them to disperse.
+Sailors approach civilian, interrogate him, try to press him, he resists, draws crowd, sailors exit, crowd follows with intensity, Royal Navy officer threatens crowd and orders them to disperse.
 Sailors press man into service and carry him away.

 11 am – 11:30 am: